danrichmond/caesar-cipher-decryption-tool/README.md

 # caesarcipherdecryptiontool
-Caesar cipher decryption tool.
+Caesar cipher decryption and encryption tool.
 Uses brute force to produce all possible strings with shifts from 0 - 26.

-Simply enter your encrypted string then search through the 26 shifted strings to see if it can be decrypted.
+Simply enter your message whether encrypted or decrypted.
+If your message was encrypted, search through each result to find a successful decryption.
+If you would like to encrypt a message, first enter the message then choose an encrypted message based on the number of shifts you want.